Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces

 is the free-space channel gain, also known as pathloss.
-Note that it is given by the area of the receive antenna divided by the total surface area of a sphere with radius $d$.
+Note that this factor is given by the area $A$ of the receive antenna divided by the total surface area of a sphere with radius $d$.
 We use the subscript $d$ in $\beta_d$ to express that the channel gain is a function of $d$.
-Since the received power $\Prx$ can never be higher than the transmit power $\Ptx$ (due to the law of energy conservation), it is evident that $\beta_d \in [0,1]$.
+Since the received power $\Prx$ can never be higher than the transmit power $\Ptx$ (due to the law of conservation of energy), it is evident that $\beta_d \in [0,1]$.
 In most cases, $\beta_d$ is much smaller than one, as we will now exemplify.